Elisa-Fabbri/Stochastic-Resonance-Simulation/README.md

 Where:

-- \(T\) represents Earth's temperature [K].
+- $T$ represents Earth's temperature [K].
-- \(C\) represents the surface thermal capacity of the Earth [J/m² K].
+- $C$ represents the surface thermal capacity of the Earth [J/m² K].
-- \(F(T)\) is the deterministic part of the equation that accounts for the Milanković cycles and stable and unstable temperature solutions.
+- $F(T)$ is the deterministic part of the equation that accounts for the Milanković cycles and stable and unstable temperature solutions.
 Stable temperatures are values to which the system converges, such as the average glacial and interglacial temperatures on Earth.
 The unstable solution is an unobservable solution located midway between these two extremes.
-- \(W\) is a one-dimensional Wiener process that models the random variability of temperature on much shorter timescales than those considered in the deterministic model.
+- $W$ is a one-dimensional Wiener process that models the random variability of temperature on much shorter timescales than those considered in the deterministic model.
-- \(\sigma^2 [K^2/year]\) represents the variance of this noise and can be adjusted to study how different levels of variability can affect temperature behavior under various conditions.
+- $\sigma^2$ [K^2/year] represents the variance of this noise and can be adjusted to study how different levels of variability can affect temperature behavior under various conditions.

 In essence, the true innovation of the proposed model is the introduction of the stochastic term in the equation.

 This new term allows us to explore how climatic variability, can influence the evolution of Earth's temperature.
-In particular, researchers have found that for a certain value of the noise variance $ \sigma^2 $, there is an amplification of the periodic signal in the power spectrum, leading to an amplification of the Milanković Cycles.
+In particular, researchers have found that for a certain value of the noise variance $\sigma^2$, there is an amplification of the periodic signal in the power spectrum, leading to an amplification of the Milanković Cycles.

 The equation can be numerically solved in various ways, but in this project, the Forward Euler method was used, which is explained in more detail below.